 Why Sokcho Is the Right Place for a Food Festival

 Sokcho's food identity has two hard-to-separate halves.
-Seoraksan gives the region wild greens (산나물), mushrooms, buckwheat, and tofu-making traditions shaped by a cold inland climate.
+Mt.
+Seorak gives the region wild greens (산나물), mushrooms, buckwheat, and tofu-making traditions shaped by a cold inland climate.
 The East Sea gives it pollack, snow crab, squid, flounder, and the mulhoe cold raw-fish soup the coast is known for.
 Very few Korean cities sit close enough to both for the two halves of their cuisine to coexist on a single menu, let alone a single market stall.

 That geography is what the festival is actually about.
 The organizer's public framing makes this explicit — the event is meant to foreground the region's ingredient base, not to be a generic spring food market.
 In 2026, the explicit vendor expectation was that participating booths build menus around Gangwon regional specialties or locally meaningful ingredients, not off-the-shelf fair food.
 That is the detail that sets this event apart from the dozens of other spring food festivals on the Korean calendar.